 Dr. Jan Christilaw

-The President of BC Women's Hospital & Health Centre is championing women’s health initiatives, both at home and abroad.
+The Vice President, Provincial Women’s and Newborn Health, PHSA is championing women’s health initiatives, both at home and abroad.

 Leading the change she wants to see in the world is something that resonates deeply with obstetrician Dr. Jan Christilaw.
-As president of BC Women’s Hospital and Health Centre, Christilaw has become a renowned champion for women and newborn health provincially, nationally and globally.
+As Vice President, Provincial Women’s and Newborn Health, PHSA, Christilaw has become a renowned champion for women and newborn health provincially, nationally and globally.

 Christilaw is currently heading up an initiative at BC Women’s called Power to Push, which aims to reduce the prevalence of caesarian sections by helping women make more informed decisions regarding childbirth.